Last updated on August 13th, 2025 at 10:42 am

 Internal Motivation

 This motivation occurs within an individual and guides him to perform better.
-It is based upon bodily needs, instinct, nature, emotional needs, social needs, etc.
+It is based on bodily needs, instinct, nature, emotional needs, social needs, etc.

-Intrinsic motivation depends upon goal setting, self appraisal, auto suggestions and positive attitude.
+Intrinsic motivation depends upon goal setting, self-appraisal, auto suggestions and a positive attitude.

 External Motivation

 This motivation depends upon external factors.
-This external factor compelled a person to perform better.
+This external factor compels a person to perform better.

 External Motivation has a great impact on an individual’s performance.

-Motivation can be given in various way like rewards, punishment, praise, blame, cash prize, feedback, etc
+Motivation can be given in various way like rewards, punishment, praise, blame, cash prizes, feedback, etc

 Techniques of Motivation

-Healthy environment: Healthy, clean and Hygienic environment motivates a player to participate.
+Healthy environment: A healthy, clean and Hygienic environment motivates a player to participate.

-Good quality Equipment and playfield: Both improves the performance of sportsman
+Good quality Equipment and playfield: Both improve the performance of sportsmen

-Reward and punishment: If players are informed in advance about what he gets and what he loses, then performance is better.
+Reward and punishment: If players are informed in advance about what they get and what he lose, then their performance is better.

-Coaching and guidance: Good coaching and guidance improves the performance.
+Coaching and guidance: Good coaching and guidance improve performance.

 Spectators: Good and positive responses from spectators encourage the player to perform well.